moonfacedigital/ethical-design-guidelines/README.md

 If you would like to challenge any of these practices then please open an issue.

-If you would like to add a practice to our guidelines then make a PR request.
+If you would like to add to our guidelines then please make a PR request.

 <a href="https://moonface.ga?ref=github">
 <img src="https://user-images.githubusercontent.com/45979758/123560051-ef509000-d797-11eb-88dd-842b365a1f5f.png" target="_blank" alt="moonface" width="" height="35px">